 Health Information Exchanges

-Health Information Exchanges (HIEs) are entities that bring together health care stakeholders within a defined geographic area and govern the electronic sharing of health information among them for the purpose of improving health and care in that community.
+HIEs are entities that bring together health care stakeholders within a defined geographic area and govern the electronic sharing of health information among them for the purpose of improving health and care in that community.
 The fundamental concept behind creating HIEs is that the ability to exchange health information electronically is critical to the efforts to improve the US health care system.

 The governance, structure and geographic scope of HIEs vary across the country.
 Some may serve a small geographic region, while others serve an entire state or multi-state region.
 HIEs also differ in technical models, with some acting as conduits of health information and others serving as repositories of health data.
 There is also wide variance in the types of clinical data exchanged and services offered by HIEs.